AdamBoley/Project-Beergate/README.md

 - In BeerReviewSingle view, UserReviewsView view and AddReviewView, explicitly define a context variable to hold the object in the return statement, then call context in that return.
 Do same with template_name variable - done
 - add return of average_score method to index card, next to upvotes/downvotes - done
 - Fix issue of floated card content becoming misaligned at smaller screen sizes - done
+- decreased number of cards on index page to 3 so that background image is less obscured - done
+- User_reviews does not filter out unapproved reviews - done